Georg Wilhelm Friedrich Hegel: Stuttgart, Tübingen, Berne, Frankfurt (1770–1800)

-Having received his theological certificate from the Tübingen Seminary, Hegel became Hofmeister (house tutor) to an aristocratic family in Berne (1793–1796).
+Having received his theological certificate from the Tübingen Seminary, Hegel became Hofmeister (house tutor) from 1793 to 1796 to the family of Captain Karl Friedrich von Steiger, a member of the Bernese patriciate.
+He spent the summers at the Steigers' estate at Tschugg, near Erlach, where he had the use of the family's extensive library.
+There he read widely in political philosophy and political economy—including Montesquieu's The Spirit of the Laws, as well as Grotius, Hobbes, Hume, Locke, Machiavelli, Rousseau, Spinoza, Thucydides and Voltaire—laying a foundation for his later social and political thought.
 During this period, he composed the text which has become known as the Life of Jesus and a book-length manuscript titled "The Positivity of the Christian Religion."
 His relations with his employers becoming strained, Hegel accepted an offer mediated by Hölderlin to take up a similar position with a wine merchant's family in Frankfurt in 1797.
 There, Hölderlin exerted an important influence on Hegel's thought.
 In Berne, Hegel's writings had been sharply critical of orthodox Christianity, but in Frankfurt, under the influence of early Romanticism, he underwent a sort of reversal, exploring, in particular, the mystical experience of love as the true essence of religion.
 Also in 1797, the unpublished and unsigned manuscript of "The Oldest Systematic Program of German Idealism" was written.
 It was written in Hegel's hand, but may have been authored by Hegel, Schelling, or Hölderlin.
 While in Frankfurt, Hegel composed the essay "Fragments on Religion and Love."
 In 1799, he wrote another essay titled "The Spirit of Christianity and Its Fate", unpublished during his lifetime.